100 Sights in Milwaukee, United States (with Map and Images)

 Show sight on map

 The American System-Built Homes were modest houses in a series designed by architect Frank Lloyd Wright.
 They were developed between 1911 and 1917 to fulfill his interest in affordable housing but were sold commercially for just 14 months.
 The Wright archives include 973 drawings and hundreds of reference materials, the largest collection of any of single Wright project.
-Wright cancelled the project in July of 1917 by successfully suing his partner Arthur Richards for payments due and didn't speak of the program again.
-The designs were standardized, and customers could choose from one hundred and twenty nine models on seven floorpans.
-Because of this standardization, the lumber could be milled at a factory, thereby cutting down on both waste and the amount of skilled labor needed for construction.
-The buildings are often termed prefabricated homes, but they were not, since prepared materials were delivered to the work site for construction by a carpenter.
-Windows, doors and some cabinetry were made at the factory.
+Wright cancelled the project in July 1917 by successfully suing his partner Arthur Richards for payments due and didn't speak of the program again.
+The designs were standardized and modular, so customers could choose from one hundred and twenty nine models on seven floorpans and three roof styles.
+Most materials were prepared and organized at Arthur Richards' lumber yard, so there was less waste and specialized labor needed for construction.
+Milled and marked materials were delivered to the work site for cutting and assembly by a carpenter.
+Windows, doors and some cabinetry were built at the yard.
 Frames, shelves, trim and some fixtures were cut and assembled on site.
-Every milled profile had a part number and corresponding instructions and drawings for construction.
-Many extant homes remain in private hands and an ad hoc homeowners group sometimes meets to share ideas.
-Six structures are located in a federal historic district in Milwaukee, Wisconsin, and others have been designated Chicago Landmarks in Chicago, Illinois.
+Every wood part had a part number and corresponding instructions and drawings for joining, fit and finish.

 Wikipedia: American System-Built Homes (EN), Heritage Website